nobriot/schnecken_bot/README.md

 Watch me play on [Lichess](https://lichess.org/@/schnecken_bot/).

 I intend to use all the possible nasty tricks to get a win!
+I am not a UCI engine, but rather a Lichess bot with integrated engine.

 # How to use this with your own bot